sharoncornelius/idpf-specification/idpf_specification.md

  * @pad: Padding for future extensions
  * @chunks: Chunks of contiguous queues
  *
- * PF/VF sends this message to CP to create a vport by filling in required
+ * PF/VF sends this message to CP to create a vPort by filling in required
  * fields of virtchnl2_create_vport structure.
  * CP responds with the updated virtchnl2_create_vport structure containing the
  * necessary fields followed by chunks which in turn will have an array of